 |One-off categories||Up to four consecutive days||Up to 12 consecutive days||Small business fee reduction|

 Full preparation where stalls are preparing, storing, handling or cooking unpackaged food, including cooking food on-site for taste testing

 Applies to all other food stalls which do not meet the Level 1 category.
 Examples include:

-If you want to operate a food stall regularly, an annual licence costs $770.30 (2018-19 financial year).
-Council recommends this licence for convenience and to save you money.
+If you want to operate a food stall regularly, Council recommends this licence for convenience and to save you money.
 An annual licence requires only one application and fee to operate your stall a number of times in that year.
 You will need to list the individual markets or events that you wish to operate at.

-Note: the licence covers one site at a time.
-If you wish to operate at several markets or events at the same time, you need an individual licence for each stall.
+Note: the licence covers one stall at a time.
+If you wish to operate multiple stalls at several markets at the same time, a separate licence is needed for each stall.

 The annual licence is renewable.
 Council issues renewal notices 60 days before expiry.

 You must submit your application at least 14 days before the event, up to 30 days before.
 There are two parts to the application:

 - Temporary food stall licence application:

 - prepare a plan detailing the equipment you will be using and the stall set up.
 The plan needs to include where you place your cooking storage and hand washing facilities (a basic plan is usually sufficient)